 All Mr Heath could think of was they still had to close their deal.

 “Well, hello cunts.”

 The meeting was interrupted once again.
 A young woman, probably in her early twenties had entered from the upper floor.
-She was wearing an expensive red dress and grinning at them with a gap-toothed smile that seemed more chilling in its whimsy.
+She was wearing a red dress and grinning at them with a gap-toothed smile that seemed more chilling in its whimsy.